China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 *Editor note: We are in the process of trying to convert the BoF group into a WG.
 This means that the list address is currently incorrect, there are no chairs listed, etc...
 Please be patient while we turn the administrative crank...*

 # Proposed Charter for SRv6 Operations (SRv6OPS)
-The Segment Routing (SR) instantiation on the IPv6 data plane is referred to as SRv6.
+The Segment Routing (SR) implementation on the IPv6 data plane is known as SRv6.

 ## Mission:
-The SRv6OPS WG focuses on the operational aspects of deploying and managing Segment Routing over IPv6 (SRv6) networks.
-The mission includes:
+The SRv6OPS Working Group (WG) is dedicated to the operational aspects of deploying and managing Segment Routing over IPv6 (SRv6) networks.
+Our mission includes:

-* Soliciting input from network operators to identify operational issues in SRv6 networks.
+*Gathering input from network operators to identify operational issues in SRv6 networks.

-* Developing best practices and operational guidelines for secure, reliable, efficient, and scalable operation of SRv6 networks.
+*Developing best practices and operational guidelines to ensure secure, reliable, efficient, and scalable SRv6 network operations.

-* Identifying and addressing operational challenges encountered during SRv6 deployments.
+*Identifying and resolving operational challenges encountered during SRv6 deployments.

 ## Scope:
-The SRv6OPS WG focuses on best practices, deployment guidance, operational issues, gaps, and potential operational experiments.
+The SRv6OPS Working Group (WG) is dedicated to creating informational documents that provide deployment guidance, address operational issues, identify gaps, and explore potential operational experiments.

-The development of protocols and protocol extensions is not within the scope of the SRv6OPS WG.
-Furthermore, the chairs of SRv6OPS WG will discuss with the AD before adopting documents that discuss operational considerations and guidance for SRv6-related technologies that are still under development in other WGs (SPRING, 6MAN, for example).
-Discussions and presentations to increase awareness about potential operational issues for feedback from the operator's community are welcome.
+The development of protocols and protocol extensions is beyond the scope of the SRv6OPS WG.
+Additionally, the chairs of the SRv6OPS WG will consult with the Area Director (AD) before adopting documents that discuss operational considerations and guidance for SRv6-related technologies under development in other WGs (such as SPRING and 6MAN).
+Discussions and presentations aimed at raising awareness of operational artifacts and gathering feedback from the operator community deploying SRv6 are encouraged.

-The scope of the SRv6OPS WG includes:
+The SRv6OPS WG scope includes:

-* Operational issues and requirements for possible solutions: IPv6 address planning for SRv6 SIDs, protection, inter-domain, interworking with other technologies.
+*Operational Issues and Requirements: Addressing IPv6 address planning for SRv6 Segment Identifiers (SIDs), protection, inter-domain, and interworking with other technologies.

-* Deployment scenarios: Addressing operational considerations for diverse network environments and use cases.
+*Deployment Scenarios: Considering operational considerations for various network environments and use cases.

-* SRv6 network management guidance: Configuration, observability, assurance, and performance optimization.
+*SRv6 Network Management Guidance: Providing insights on configuration, observability, assurance, and performance optimization.

 ## Key Deliverables:
-The SRv6OPS WG will work on the following items:
+The SRv6OPS WG will focus on the following items:

-* SRv6 deployment experience and best practices, including deployment scenarios (metro, core and enterprise networks), scale-up capability, and inter-domain implementations.
+*Documenting SRv6 deployment experiences and best practices, including different deployment scenarios (metro, core, and enterprise networks), scalability, and inter-domain implementations.

-* Recommendations and guidance for IPv6 address planning for SRv6 SID, including SRv6 compression.
+*Providing recommendations and guidance for various aspects such as IPv6 address planning, block size allocation, and the division of global/local identifiers (gib/lib) for SRv6 SIDs, both with and without SRv6 compression techniques essential for effective network management.

-* SRv6 network management guidance for configuration, automation, and performance optimization.
+*Providing SRv6 network management guidance for configuration, automation, and performance optimization.

-* SRv6 network observability guidance for assurance and troubleshooting.
+*Developing SRv6 network observability guidance for assurance and troubleshooting.

 ## Relationships with Other WGs:
-The SRv6OPS WG will cooperate with other WGs as needed.
-Specific expected interactions include (but may not be limited to):
+The SRv6OPS WG will collaborate with other WGs as necessary.
+Key interactions include (but are not limited to):

-* SPRING WG: Close cooperation on SRv6 protocol extensions, new requirements and operational considerations.
+*SPRING WG: Close cooperation on SRv6 protocol extensions, new requirements, and operational considerations.

-* v6ops WG: Sharing best practices and addressing deployment challenges.
+*v6ops WG: Sharing best practices and addressing deployment challenges.

-* 6man WG: Cooperation on core IPv6 functionalities, requirements, and operational considerations.
+*6man WG: Collaboration on core IPv6 functionalities, requirements, and operational considerations.

+*BESS WG: Close cooperation on SRv6 based BESS WG protocol extensions, new service transport requirements, and operational considerations.

+*IDR WG: Close cooperation on SRv6 based BGP protocol extensions, new SRv6 based attributes and encodings, and operational considerations.

-The chairs will cross-post WGLC notices to the relevant WGs.
+The chairs will ensure that Working Group Last Call (WGLC) notices are cross-posted to the relevant WGs.